 The most fascinating aspect of the report is its prediction that the Asian-Pacific market will lead the way in lithium-ion battery demand in the coming years.
 Once again, the report cites multiple reasons.

 First and foremost, there are several countries in the region that offer a combination of growing economies and a good supply of natural resources.
 Those countries are seen as hot markets for battery manufacturers inasmuch as consumers in emerging economies are likely to want more battery-powered devices.

 India is specifically cited by the report as a hotspot for future battery production.
 According to the report, India is aggressively ramping up lithium-ion battery production in order to meet demand there.
 Simply put, consumers want lithium-ion batteries to power their devices.

 All of this is excellent news for our industry.
-It is certainly great news for Paleblue Earth, as we continue our efforts to introduce people to USB rechargeable batteries.
+It is certainly great news for Paleblue, as we continue our efforts to introduce people to USB rechargeable batteries.
 If you have not tried them yet, we encourage you to take the plunge.
 We trust that trying them just once will convince you to never use alkalines again.